MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P13-Integrating-Realm/content.md

     	}
     }

-We are using the `didSet` *property observer* to update the table view whenever our `notes` property is changed.
-A property observer is some code you can add to a property that will be triggered whenever the property changes.
-With `didSet` the code is triggered immediately following a property change.
-The other property observer is called `willSet`, and is triggered immediately before a property is going to change.
+Remember the `didSet` from before?
+As a reminder, it's a kind of *property observer* and it allows us to execute some code whenever the property its declared under changes.
+In this case, every time the `notes` property changes, we tell the table view to reload its data.

 ##Deleting Notes